Learning Objectives

 - End with the security section to set the tone for the bootcamp: security is not an afterthought, it is built into every decision.

-- Ask students to distinguish authentication from authorization.
+- After the Authentication vs Authorization section, ask students to distinguish authentication from authorization.
 Expected answer: authentication verifies identity ("Who are you?"), authorization determines access ("What are you allowed to do?").

 Key Takeaways